-We are pleased to welcome you to the 2018-2019 school year and present you with the Middle School Handbook and Planner!
+We are pleased to welcome you to the 2020-2021 school year and present you with the Middle School Handbook and Planner!
 Within is information about not only the day-to-day running of the BWL Middle School but also our expectations and guidelines for student conduct in and out of the classroom.
-We have included it here with your planner so that you can readily access it as a daily resource when you have questions about Middle School life.
-You'll also see that the student planner includes many great features for your weekly organization and also several informational inserts to assist you in your overall skill development and goal setting across the curriculum.
-Your Skills teacher will review with you early on how best to set up and utilize the planner for the school year.
+You'll see that the student planner includes many great features for your weekly organization and also several informational inserts to assist you in your overall skill development and goal setting across the curriculum.
 This is a resource that should travel with you to each class and of course home nightly so that you can stay on top of your schoolwork and upcoming assignments.
-Check it against your PowerSchool (Haiku) accounts to make sure you are on top of your class work and other responsibilities.
+Check it against your PowerSchool (PSL) accounts to make sure you are on top of your academic responsibilities.
+Keep in mind that much of what you read here may be changed this school term due to our periods of online learning and social distancing while in our school building.
+We are including an addendum to the handbook that will address the changes during this time.

-Please read the Handbook section carefully.
-Your first homework assignment of the year is to read over the Handbook and have a parent sign that you have done so.
+Please read the Handbook section carefully, as well as our handbook addendum we provided, Your first homework assignment of the year is to read over the Handbook and have a parent sign that you have done so.
+This year we will ask you to take a photo of your signed page and email it to your Advisor.
 We require that you know and adhere to our expectations and standards when school begins.
 To this end, we ask that you read over the Student Handbook section by the end of week one.
 As the Handbook is revised each summer, you need to peruse it even if you are a returning Middle School student.

-If you have any questions about the topics laid out within these pages, don't hesitate to ask your advisor, Mr. Salgado, or Dr. Kreutziger for clarification.
+If you have any questions about the topics laid out within these pages, don't hesitate to ask your Advisor, Ms. Kennedy, or Mr. Salgado for clarification.
 You will notice that our "Honor Code" and "Code of Conduct" derive from the school's motto-Integrity, Loyalty, Civility-and we look forward to seeing these values embodied on a daily basis within the walls of our school.
 Indeed, our sincere hope and expectation is that you choose to live by these values even more so outside of school and online.

 We are excited to begin the fall with you, and we wish you all the best and great success in what we expect to be a terrific, challenging, and stimulating academic year.
-Please sign below, along with your parent or guardian by Friday, September 14th, confirming that you have carefully read the contents of our Handbook.
+Please sign below, along with your parent or guardian by Friday, September 11th, confirming that you have carefully read the contents of our Handbook.

-Joseph Kreutziger Director, Middle School Guillermo Salgado Assistant Director, Middle School

-I, (full name printed) , have carefully read over The 2018-2019 Middle School Student Handbook and understand what is expected of me as a Middle School Student.
+Lori Kennedy Guillermo Salgado Director, Middle School Assistant Director, Middle School I, (full name printed), have carefully read over The 2020-2021 Middle School Student Ha ndbook and understar nd what is expected of me as a Mid dle School Student. · Student's Signature Date Parent's Signature Date

-Student's Signature

-Date

-Parent's Signature

-Date